Raj Rajaratnam: Conviction and imprisonment for insider trading

 On Friday October 16, 2009, Raj Rajaratnam was arrested by the FBI for insider trading in the stock of several publicly traded companies.
 U.S. Attorney Preet Bharara put the total profits in the scheme at over $60 million, telling a news conference that it was the largest hedge fund insider trading case in United States history.
 Jim Walden, an attorney for Rajaratnam, said his client is innocent and would fight the insider-trading charges.

-Rajaratnam was accused of profited from information received from:
+Rajaratnam was accused of profiting from information received from the individuals listed below: